Last Updated on October 8, 2022 by Editorial Team

-Section 504 of the Rehabilitation Act of 1973 provided a series of measures to ensure inclusive and equitable education and employment to students with disabilities.
+Section 504 of the Rehabilitation Act of 1973 provided a series of measures to ensure inclusive and equitable education and employment for students with disabilities.

-It is a part of one of the first US Civil laws that offered protection to Children with learning disabilities and has inspired many more legislations.
+It is a part of one of the first US Civil laws that offered protection to Children with learning disabilities and have inspired many more legislations.

 The Section requires school districts to provide Free Appropriate Public Education (FAPE) to children with disabilities and identify their educational needs and consequently come up with a plan for the same.

 The 504 plan even offers to cover accommodation services and also encourages extracurricular activities for the overall development of the child beyond the school walls.

 Violation of section 504 by a school can be reported to the Office of Civil rights and can lead to a substantial loss of federal funding for the school.